JinShil/stm32f42_discovery_demo/README.md

 ## Build
 Run `rdmd build.d -c=gdc` to build with GDC.
 You will need a [GDC ARM cross compiler](https://github.com/JinShil/arm-none-eabi-gdc).

 Run `rdmd build.d -c=ldc` to build with LDC.
-You can use the *linux-armhf* download from the [LDC releases](https://github.com/ldc-developers/ldc/releases).
+You can use one of the downloads from the [LDC releases](https://github.com/ldc-developers/ldc/releases).

 You need to install dmd and dtools (for `rdmd`), arm-none-eabi-gcc (for `arm-none-eabi-gdb`), and openocd from your Linux distribution's package manager.